jakubsmiarowski/send-ether/README.md

 If you don’t have Node.js installed, download and install the latest version of the JavaScript runtime environment [Node.js and package manager NPM](https://nodejs.org/en/download/).
 Accept all default answers for questions.

-#### Git

-Download and install the distributed revision control system [Git](https://git-scm.com/downloads).
-You will need this when installing packages.
-Accept all default values during installation.
-If you’re using macOS and you get prompted to install ‘command line developer tools’, accept and install them.

-To test git once it’s installed, open a new Terminal/Windows Command Prompt (or another CLI of your choice), and type the command below:

-      git --version

 #### Text Editor

 Go to [https://code.visualstudio.com/](https://code.visualstudio.com/), download and install the latest version of Visual Studio Code for your operating system.